 5351.
 Communication for School Leaders (3).
-The study and application of interpersonal communication theory and research as related to organizational, social, and environmental contexts.
-Individual conferencing, informational and employment interviewing, and group dynamics, are included.
+Study and application of interpersonal communication theory and research as related to organizational, social, and environmental contexts.
+Individual conferencing, informational and employment interviewing, and group dynamics are included.

 5361.
 Process of Educational Change (3).
 A study of the knowledge base of change management in education.
 Application of the cognitive understandings to national change models and local settings.

 5370.
 Implementation Challenges in Educational Leadership (3).
 Involves students in implementation challenges in their internship school.
 Working with host ISD administration, students focus on how to implement change and overcome implementation challenges through instructional leadership, data-driven leadership, communications, etc.

 5380.
 The School Superintendent and Educational Governance (3).
 Prerequisite: Admission to superintendent certification program.
 Prepare educational leaders for the national, state, and local aspects of school district governance in the 21st century.

 5381.
 School District Resource Management (3).
 Prerequisite: Admission to superintendent certification program.
 Critical analysis of the business services of school districts, emphasizing planning, budgeting, resource management, fiscal operations, and accountability.